How to Grow English Lavender

 - Lavandula x intermedia ‘Grosso’, a hybrid lavender that’s big and beautiful with loads of flowers

-However, most of the time you’ll find English lavender listed as just that without a cultivar name.
-It’s a little frustrating if you want to know the cultivar but I have several in my garden that are ‘nameless’.
-I’m happy with them and have even propagated them on to create new plants.
+However, most of the time, you’ll find English lavender listed as just that without a cultivar name.
+It’s a little frustrating if you want to know the cultivar, but I have several in my garden that are ‘nameless’.
+I’m happy with them and have even propagated them to create new plants.

 English Lavender Growing Guide

 Lavender is easy to grow if you give it the right climate, soil, and sun exposure.
-You can even push the envelope on some of these since I have lavender growing successfully in slightly acidic clay soil!
+You can even push the envelope on some of these, as I have successfully grown lavender in acidic clay soil.

 - Grows as a perennial in zones 5-8